 What do you think of when you see the words “classical singing?”
 Perhaps opera comes to mind?
 Here, vocal instructor Molly R. explains what being classically trained really means and how it can be applied to any genre of singing…

 Suppose you’re a rock or pop singer looking for a voice teacher — while some teachers may stress that they’re all about rocking or teaching a certain vocal method in their bios, many of them mention being classically trained.
 With that said, what does it mean to be a classically-trained singer?
-Will it help you achieve the sound you want?
+Will singing classical training help you achieve the sound you want?

 I’m a classically-trained singer.
 I received my degree in vocal performance after studying a healthy diet of art songs, oratorios, and opera arias.
 Now that I’m a voice teacher, I find myself counting the number of my classical singing students on just one hand!
 The rest of my students sing commercial music styles — metal, pop, R&B, and others.